MaartenAfschrift/GeyerAnkle_Simulink/README.md

 # Geyer Ankle Simulink Model

-This repository contains the Simulink model for the Geyer Ankle.
-Made by Maarten Afschrift, based on the work by Cristina Bayón.
+This repository contains the Simulink model to control the symbitron ankle-foot exoskeleton.
+We used this controller in the study "Assisting walking balance using a bio-inspired exoskeleton controller" https://doi.org/10.1186/s12984-023-01205-9 .

 ## Build